warmfusion/Tilly-The-Printerbot/README.md

 1. `echo "SLACK_AUTH_TOKEN=YOURTOKEN" > /etc/default/tillyprinterbot`
 1. `systemctl restart printerbot`  # Or SLACK_AUTH_TOKEN=xxxx ruby printerBot.rb
-1. Add @printerbot (or whatever you named your integration) to rooms
+1. Add `@tilly` (or whatever you named your integration) to rooms
-1. 'React' to a message with the `:printer:` emoji and the printer will do its thing
+1. React to a message with the `:printer:` emoji and the printer will do its thing